DougTheDruid/SoT-ESP-Framework/README.md

 Largely speaking, if you want to see the flow of the code, start at `main.py` and work your way down into the objects and other files.

+Debugging and error information will be available in the `DougsESP.log` file upon running the main.py file.

 ### Modules
 Generally speaking, in my personal version of this framework, I create a separate "Module" to plug into